Charge-Hyperscaling Violating Lifshitz hydrodynamics from black-holes: Introduction

 \section{Introduction}

 The AdS/CFT correspondence \cite{Maldacena:1997re, Gubser:1998bc, Witten:1998qj, Witten:1998zw} relates the anti-de Sitter (AdS) space-time to conformal field theory (CFT) on the boundary.
-It gives a semiclassical description of strong coupling physics in the dual field theory in terms of string theory or its low-energy limit: (super) gravity.
+It gives a semiclassical description of strong coupling physics in the dual field theory, in terms of string theory or its low-energy limit: (super) gravity.
 At finite temperature and in the long wavelength regime, the dual field theory can be effectively described by fluid mechanics and it can be related to black holes in AdS space-time.

 The fluid/gravity correspondence was first studied using linear response theory \cite{Son:2002sd, Policastro:2002se, Policastro:2002tn, Baier:2007ix}.
 Subsequently, fully dynamic descriptions were studied using boosted black holes in asymptotically AdS geometries that led to relativistic fluid dynamics in the dual CFT \cite{Bhattacharyya:2008jc}\footnote{A related work was presented in \cite{{Baier:2007ix}}.}.
 In this formalism, the fluid variables are encoded in the near-equilibrium black hole solution and the fluid equations appear as constraints on the solution imposed by the bulk equations of motion.

 Recently, generalizations of the AdS/CFT correspondence to theories with non-relativistic scaling symmetry have been studied.
 In particular, many condensed matter systems have critical points with non-relativistic scale invariance \cite{Eagles:1969zz, Nozieres:1985zz, O'Hara:2002zz, Regal:2004zza, Bartenstein:2004zza}.
 Some of these systems have Lifshitz or Schr\"odinger symmetry \cite{Hornreich:1975zz, Mehen:1999nd, Ardonne:2003wa}.
 Moreover, the hydrodynamics of charge and energy in such systems may be interesting as has been argued recently for the case of cold fermions at unitarity, \cite{fu}, other strongly correlated systems, \cite{zaa} and graphene, \cite{gra}.